-he Evangelism Board welcomes people into St. Luke’s community of believers and cares for the congregation.
+The Evangelism Board welcomes people into St. Luke’s community of believers and cares for the congregation.
 We live out the gospel of love, creating a supportive church family.

-To create a friendly atmosphere on Sunday mornings, our friendly greeters will meet you at the door, and we provide name tags for everyone, even visitors.
-We want our members and visitors to get to know each other personally.We also serve refreshments after the service, and we all enjoy snacking and chatting with each other.
-If you’re a new visitor, we’ll be sure to say hi – and we’ll give you a small gift to express how glad we are to meet you.
+To create a welcoming atmosphere on Sunday mornings, our friendly greeters will meet you at the door.
+We want our members and visitors to get to know each other personally.
+After the service we serve refreshments and this is a great opportunity to chat with each other.
+If you’re a new visitor, we have a small gift to express how glad we are to meet you.